Looking Closely at the Growth Curve for Arcadia Biosciences Inc. (RKDA)

-Arcadia Biosciences Inc. (NASDAQ:RKDA) went up by 14.08% from its latest closing price compared to the recent 1-year high of $3.47.
-The company’s stock price has collected 5.19% of gains in the last five trading sessions.
+Arcadia Biosciences Inc. (NASDAQ:RKDA) went down by -16.79% from its latest closing price compared to the recent 1-year high of $3.47.
+The company’s stock price has collected 53.52% of gains in the last five trading sessions.

 Is It Worth Investing in Arcadia Biosciences Inc. (NASDAQ :RKDA) Right Now?

-Arcadia Biosciences Inc. (NASDAQ:RKDA) scored a price-to-earnings ratio above its average ratio, recording 2.85 x from its present earnings ratio.
-Plus, the 36-month beta value for RKDA is at -0.53.
+Arcadia Biosciences Inc. (NASDAQ:RKDA) scored a price-to-earnings ratio above its average ratio, recording 3.84 x from its present earnings ratio.
+Plus, the 36-month beta value for RKDA is at -0.24.
+Opinions of the stock are interesting as 2 analysts out of 2 who provided ratings for Arcadia Biosciences Inc. declared the stock was a “buy,” while 0 rated the stock as “overweight,” 0 rated it as “hold,” and 0 as “sell.”

 The Top 5 Ways to Trade a Potential $800 Billion Metaverse